whatyouhide/whatyouhide.github.io/content/posts/2019-04-14-connection-managers-with-gen_statem/index.md

 end
 ```

-The enter callback is called for for every state transition, so we need to handle it in the `:connected` state as well.
+The enter callback is called for every state transition, so we need to handle it in the `:connected` state as well.
 We don't want to do anything when entering that state.

 ```elixir
 def connected(:enter, _old_state, _data) do